 It makes sense – the penalties can be aggravating, and you would like to see the IRS give you a break and ease your mind.

-But asking for relief, or removal, of your penalties may not help end your IRS problem.
+But asking for IRS penalty relief, or the removal of your penalties, may not help end your IRS problem.

 Let’s begin by looking at how much late filing and not paying penalties can add to your bill: